-Microsoft's President Reflects On Cyberattack, Helping Pirates And The NSA
+Microsoft President Urges Nuclear-Like Limits On Cyberweapons

 Microsoft has had a whirlwind last few days.
-The company's operating system, Windows, was the target of a massive cyberattack that took down hundreds of thousands of computers across 150 countries.
+The company's Windows operating system was the target of a massive cyberattack that took down hundreds of thousands of computers across 150 countries.
 While it's too soon to say the worst is over — there could be another wave — the president of the company does have two big takeaways.

-One takeaway is sexy, edgy.
+One takeaway is sexy and edgy.
 The other is boring, plain vanilla — but no less important to Brad Smith, president of Microsoft.

 Let's start there.